The geometric diagonal of the special linear algebraic cobordism: Introduction

 \subsection{Acknowledgements}

 I am deeply grateful to Alexey Ananyevskiy for introducing me to the subject of this paper, numerous conversations, and constant support during the work.
-I would also like to thank sincerely Andrei Lavrenov, Ivan Panin, and Oliver R\"ondigs for helpful discussions, as well as Vasily Ionin for careful reading of a draft of this paper.
+I would like to thank sincerely Andrei Lavrenov, Ivan Panin, and Oliver R\"ondigs for helpful discussions, Vasily Ionin for careful reading of a draft of this paper, and the anonymous referee for useful suggestions that helped improve the exposition.
 The initial part of the research was done during my stay at the Byurakan Astrophysical Observatory.
 The work is supported by the DFG research grant AN 1545/4-1.